 Write A Resignation Letter That Leaves The Door Open

-Is writing a resignation letter a necessary step in your exit strategy when you are preparing to leave your job for a new role?
+Is writing a resignation letter a necessary step in your job exit strategy?
 Not always, but just like writing a cover letter with your resume, I always recommend it.

 While it might not be a mandatory step, submitting a formal letter provides actual evidence of your resignation and allows you to keep the door open.

-A professional resignation letter should be formulated in a positive tone, express gratitude for what you have gained, and provide details around your departure.
+A professional resignation letter should be formulated in a positive tone, express gratitude for what you have gained, and provide details about your departure.